Structure analysis¶

 (optionally) trim_cutoff (default: 2.0) – outlier rejection cutoff in RMSD,

-To calculate current RMSD between atoms (without superposition)
+To calculate current RMSD between atoms (without superposition),

-that takes the same arguments
+call calculate_current_rmsd().
+It takes the same arguments

 except the ones for trimming: